ladybug-tools/ladybug-web/README.md

 * Select lat/lon by clicking on a map or globe
 * Click on each item of Sun times to update Sun position.
 Ditto Moon
-* Highlight currently selected location
+* Highlight with color currently selected location
+* Adapt Google Maps API gazetteer

 ### Notes / Remarks